wmalab/SHICEDO/README.md

 # SHICEDO: Single-cell Hi-C Resolution Enhancement with Reduced Over-smoothing
 In this work, we introduce SHICEDO, a novel deep-learning model specifically designed for enhancing scHi-C resolution while addressing the over-smoothing issue.
 Built on a generative adversarial network (GAN) framework, SHICEDO's generator can process low-resolution scHi-C input of varying scales and sizes, generating an enhanced scHi-C matrix as the output.
-Leveraging our prior work on bulk Hi-C data, EnHiC, we have incorporated and improved its rank-one feature extraction and reconstruction techniques, along with its feature refinement modules, into the SHICEDO framework.
+Leveraging our prior work on bulk Hi-C data, EnHiC, we have incorporated and improved its rank-one feature extraction and reconstruction techniques, along with our new feature refinement modules, into the SHICEDO framework.

 ![Model_Overview](figure/Model_figure.png)
 > *This is a citation from a [source](https://www.example.com).*